AmberC0209/PaddleX/docs/pipeline_usage/tutorials/information_extraction_pipelines/document_scene_information_extraction.en.md

 print(result_chat["chatResult"])
 ```

-**Note**: Please fill in your API key and secret key at `API_KEY` and `SECRET_KEY`.
+<b>Note</b>: Please fill in your API key and secret key at `API_KEY` and `SECRET_KEY`.

 </details>
 </details>
 <br/>

-📱 **Edge Deployment**: Edge deployment is a method that places computing and data processing functions on user devices themselves, allowing devices to process data directly without relying on remote servers.
+📱 <b>Edge Deployment</b>: Edge deployment is a method that places computing and data processing functions on user devices themselves, allowing devices to process data directly without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
 For detailed edge deployment procedures, please refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.en.md).

 ## 4. Custom Development

-If the default model weights provided by the PP-ChatOCRv3-doc Pipeline do not meet your requirements in terms of accuracy or speed for your specific scenario, you can attempt to further **fine-tune** the existing models using **your own domain-specific or application-specific data** to enhance the recognition performance of the general table recognition pipeline in your scenario.
+If the default model weights provided by the PP-ChatOCRv3-doc Pipeline do not meet your requirements in terms of accuracy or speed for your specific scenario, you can attempt to further <b>fine-tune</b> the existing models using <b>your own domain-specific or application-specific data</b> to enhance the recognition performance of the general table recognition pipeline in your scenario.

 ### 4.1 Model Fine-tuning